 Moving downward from the receptacle, the peduncle is the stalk of a flower.

-● The ovules, which we mentioned are located within the ovary, are the flower’s eggs that later turn into seeds.
+- Ovules – Located within the ovary, these are the flower’s eggs that later turn into seeds.

-● The stigma is the organ that receives the pollen that is created by the flower.
-It is located towards the top of the pistil and is usually pretty sticky!
+- Stigma – The organ that receives the pollen that is created by the flower.
+It is located toward the top of the pistil and is usually pretty sticky.

-● A flower’s style is the long stalk in between the stigma and the ovary.
+- Style – The long stalk between the stigma and ovary.

-The stamen is the male organ that flowers contain.
-A bit less complex than the female organs, the stamen is only made up of two parts – the anthers and the filament:
+The stamen is the flower’s male organ.
+A bit less complex than the female organs, the stamen is only made up of two parts: the anthers and the filament.

-● The anthers are the part of the flower that produces pollen.
-This is an essential organ in any flower, especially when it comes to reproduction!
+- Anthers – The part of the flower that produces pollen.
+This is an essential organ in any flower, especially when it comes to reproduction.

-● The filament is the stalk that the anthers are found on top of.
+- Filament – The stalk that the anthers are found on top of.